AntaresMugisho/PyBladeDocs/docs/components.md

 /templates/components/alert.html
 ```

+>[!WARNING]
+>It is important to avoid naming your component `slot`, as this could lead to conflicts with PyBlade’s built-in `b-slot` tag used for creating new [slots](#slots-in-pyblade).
+Rendering a component named `slot` will interfere with the `slot` system, causing potential issues.

 ## Rendering components

 The **preferred way** to include a component in your template is by using a **PyBlade component tag**.
 Component tags start with `b-`, followed by the component file name without extension.